 Our Vision

-An urban national wildlife refuge designation protects crucial green space, improves and maintains wildlife habitat connectivity, ensures equitable access to the river and surrounding landscape for local communities, and honors the rich cultural and historical connections to the revitalized river.
-An urban wildlife refuge can protect threatened open space in perpetuity.
+A national wildlife refuge designation will protect crucial green space, improve and maintain wildlife habitat connectivity, ensure equitable access to the river and surrounding landscape for local communities, and honor the rich cultural and historical connections to the river.
+A wildlife refuge can protect threatened open space in perpetuity.

-Urban refuges also improve equitable access to the outdoors for local residents by protecting green spaces that support community health and well-being and foster land stewardship through restoration, recreation and education.
+Refuges also support community health and well-being and foster land stewardship through restoration, recreation, and education.

 A revitalized Santa Cruz River